ParkerGits/next-typescript-tailwind-mdx-blog/README.md

 # parkerlandon.com
 This is a blog created with [this Next.js starter](https://github.com/joelhooks/next-typescript-tailwind-mdx-starter).

+Below is information about the blog starter.

+# joelhooks/next-typescript-tailwind-mdx-starter
 This is an opinonated Next.js starter project that makes it relatively simple to spin up a new project.

 ## Getting Started